 family member, add:

 Yes.
-A student who meets the requirements for a voucher could qualify for a tax credit scholarship as well, provided that the combination of the two does not exceed tuition and fees.
+A student who meets the requirements for a school voucher could qualify for a tax credit scholarship as well, provided that the combination of the two does not exceed tuition and fees.

 Voucher programs like the one in Indiana allow parents to use the state funding set aside for their children's education to send their children to the private school of their choice.